Solar energy

 When you are out at sea and relying on renewable energy, you have to make do with the power sources available.
 You can use the water, wind and, importantly, the sun.

-Today, we’re going to be exploring the latter, specifically looking at how Project Zero plans to harness solar energy using custom photovoltaic thermal hybrid solar collector (PVT) panels.
+Today, we’re going to be exploring the latter.
+We're follopwing the construction of the sailing boat 'Project Zero' and specifically how it plans to harness solar energy using custom photovoltaic thermal hybrid solar collector (PVT) panels.

 The problem with traditional PVT panels